-On September 30, 2004, we renewed and amended our line of credit facility (the "Line").
-The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit to \$50,000 at our discretion, subject to a seven day request period.
-As of January 31, 2007, the credit limit under the Line is \$42,500.
+On December 11, 2007, we renewed and amended our line of credit facility (the "Line").
+The Line is a three-year revolving credit facility with an accordion feature allowing for an increase in available credit to \$100,000 at our discretion, subject to a seven day request period.
+As of January 31, 2008, the credit limit under the Line was \$60,000.
 The Line contains a sub-limit for borrowings by our European subsidiaries that are guaranteed by us.
 Cash advances bear interest at LIBOR plus 0.50% to 1.60% based on our achievement of prescribed adjusted debt ratios.
 The Line subjects us to various restrictive covenants, including maintenance of certain financial ratios and covenants such as fixed charge coverage and adjusted debt.
 The covenants also include limitations on our capital expenditures, ability to repurchase shares and the payment of cash dividends.
-On November 30, 2006 we amended our line to increase our capital expenditure limit and add additional subsidiaries that are permitted to borrow.
-As of January 31, 2007, we were in compliance with all covenants under the Line.
-As of and during the fiscal year ended January 31, 2007, there were no borrowings under the Line.
-Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$32,341 as of January 31, 2007.
-The available borrowing, including the accordion feature, under the Line was \$17,659 as of January 31, 2007.
-We plan to renew the Line during fiscal 2008 and expect the renewal will include the expansion of the available credit limit under the Line to an amount that will satisfy our letter of credit needs through fiscal 2010.
+As of January 31, 2008, we were in compliance with all covenants under the Line.
+As of and during the fiscal year ended January 31, 2008, there were no borrowings under the Line.
+Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$32,739 as of January 31, 2008.
+The available credit, including the accordion feature under the Line was \$67,261 as of January 31, 2008.
+We believe our renewed line will satisfy our needs at least through fiscal 2011.